SCHOOLS

 Cate School combines the academic rigor of East Coast prep schools with the adventurous spirit of the West Coast.
 This was the vision of Curtis Wolsey Cate, a graduate of Roxbury Latin School and Harvard University, who crossed the country to found our beloved boarding school back in 1910.

 From day one, you will be on the path to becoming an articulate, independent thinker.
 Your days at Cate will be packed full of enriching moments — from the time you hit the dining hall for breakfast to the designated study hours and evening events.
-Full days help you get the most out of your high school experience and encourages you to structure your social time.
+Full days help you get the most out of your high school experience and encourage you to structure your social time.

-• LAGUNA BLANCA
+LAGUNA BLANCA

 EARLY KINDERGARTEN - 12TH GRADE